gaure/find_phone/README.md

 # Find Phone Detector

 This application uses a tf_unet network to detect a phone in a picture.
+The repository contains two scripts which are the main application logic:

 ## OS Requirements
 This python application uses the opencv library and in linux the gtk library must be installed in order to make this application works.

+The application was tested with python 2.7

 ## Installation